sahq-azhar/MATLAB-Image_Processing/README.md

 <h1 align='center'> Image Processing Using MATLAB  <img height="38"  src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/21/Matlab_Logo.png/667px-Matlab_Logo.png"> </h1> <br>

 This repository contains image processing code.
 The codes are designed to recognise objects using HSV values from real-time video data.
 The GUI is created using Guide.
 The code is rather outdated.
-However, I am still publishing this for future reference and documentation.
+However, I am still publishing this for future reference and developments.
 I accomplished this in 2017-2018, and there have been many improvements and optimizations since then.
 The new approach will be updated in the 2021 folder.